The last time I published an article, I talked about the detailed guide on aged domain SEO.

 Does this sound like you?

-If you’re looking for the exact expired domain strategy that’ll give you a better chance of ranking in Google, then this one’s for you!
+If you’re looking for the exact aged domain strategy that’ll give you a better chance of ranking in Google, then this one’s for you!

-This case study will walk you through the overall process of how my client revived our expired domain in the health niche and...
+This case study will walk you through the overall process of how my client revived our aged domain in the health niche and...

 Excited?
 Well, what you'll see in a bit is his actual strategy 😉